tap-ir/tap-ir.github.io/README.md

 ### Downloading files

-To download the content of the file you can simply use the download command
+To download the content of a file you can simply use the download command :

 ```bash
 xdownload /root/cfreds_2015.dd/partition_2/ntfs/root/Windows/System32/config/SYSTEM